ddnn55/simple-webpack-boilerplate/README.md

 npm run publish-gh-pages
 ```

 Publishes a build to GitHub pages via a `gh-pages` branch.
+Be patient, publishing all the way to the GitHub Pages CDN is asynchronous.
 Okay so this boilerplate is getting less simple, but hey you don't have to use the `publish-gh-pages` command and it creates no additional dependencies.